reports, guides, and fact sheets

 Five Tiers of Economic Empowerment

-This new guide illustrates five critical elements of economic empowerment programming that are needed to facilitate access to well-rounded workforce development opportunities for survivors of human trafficking.
+This guide illustrates five critical elements of economic empowerment programming that are needed to facilitate access to well-rounded workforce development opportunities for survivors of human trafficking.

 Supporting the Education and Employment Needs of Survivors with Criminal Records

-This new tool, developed in partnership with Freedom Network’s Survivor Reentry Project, offers strategies advocates can explore to help address the obstacles criminal records present to employment opportunities.
+This tool, developed in partnership with Freedom Network’s Survivor Reentry Project, offers strategies advocates can explore to help address the obstacles criminal records present to employment opportunities.

 Pathway to Freedom: How Twelve Organizations are Driving Economic Empowerment through Survivor Entrepreneurship

-This new report from Restore NYC outlines a set of best practices for programs that seek to promote entrepreneurship for survivors of trafficking, and individuals with intersecting vulnerabilities.
+This report from Restore NYC outlines a set of best practices for programs that seek to promote entrepreneurship for survivors of trafficking, and individuals with intersecting vulnerabilities.